cabrerac/cabrerac.github.io/_includes/_snippets/25-symposium-ml-deploy/ml-adoption/practical.md

 # Practical Introduction

-In this practical session, we will explore different methods to access datasets for machine learning projects.
+In this practical session, we will first explore different methods to <em>access</em> datasets for machine learning projects.
 We'll cover various scenarios where data might not be readily available.
+We will then explore different techniques for ensuring data quality in machine learning projects (i.e., <em>data assess</em>).
+We'll cover data cleaning, preprocessing, augmentation, feature engineering, and validation methods.

 ## Exercise 1: Structured Data Access Methods